AbiWord: Interface

+Collaboration

+AbiWord allows users to share and collaborate on documents in a similar manner to Google Docs, using a system known as GOCollab.
+Users can collaborate using a varitety of different protocols including TCP and XMPP, and formerly over AbiCollab.net, a web based service that facilitated collaboration between users.

 File formats

-AbiWord comes with several import and export filters providing a partial support for such formats as HTML, Microsoft Word (.doc), Office Open XML (.docx), OpenDocument Text (.odt), Rich Text Format (.rtf), and text documents (.txt).
+AbiWord comes with several import and export filters providing partial support for such formats as HTML, Microsoft Word (.doc), Office Open XML (.docx), OpenDocument Text (.odt), Rich Text Format (.rtf), and text documents (.txt).
 LaTeX is supported for export only.
 Plug-in filters are available to deal with many other formats, notably WordPerfect documents.
 The native file format, .abw, uses XML, so as to mitigate vendor lock-in concerns with respect to interoperability and digital archiving.

 Grammar checking

 The AbiWord project includes a US English-only grammar checking plugin using Link Grammar.
 AbiWord had grammar checking before any other open source word processor, although a grammar checker was later added to OpenOffice.org.
 Link Grammar is both a theory of syntax and an open source parser which is now developed by the AbiWord project.

+Version history

+Version 0.1.0 made public, source only – August 21st, 1998, demoed at Open Source Developer Day.

+Version 0.7.0 – May 19th, 1999 – first binary release.

+Version 1.0 – April 19th, 2002.